thegaminkidyt-dotcom/roblox-sniper/README.md

 ---

-Feel free to open issues or contribute!" > README.md
+Feel free to messege me with any errors you're having or any suggestions!" > README.md

+Discord: @vzfl